alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/docker-compose-deployment.md

 ## Preparation

-If you have not installed docker or docker-compoe, please follow the official documentation to build the environment
+If you have not installed docker or docker-compose, please follow the official documentation to build the environment

 - docker：https://docs.docker.com/desktop/install/linux-install/
 - docker-compose：https://docs.docker.com/compose/install/

-### host configuration
+### Hosts configuration

 To ensure that the code can start properly, please configure the local host mapping first, add the following mapping to the configuration file.